EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 1) An inaccuracy of distance; for example - A 10k run may show up as 7k or at times even 0.7k.

-2) The skewed variables rendered the insights gained through Garmin Connect ineffective and therefore the accumulated data that aids ones progress was non-existant.
+2) The skewed variables rendered the insights gained through Garmin Connect ineffective and therefore the accumulated data, which aids in ones progress, non-existant.

 3) The maps looked choatic, much like if you employed a toddler to draw their finest scribble on a map.